nabil6391/flutter_download_manager/README.md

 Overview
 ========
 Flutter Download Manager is a Cross-Platform file downloader with Parallel and Batch Download support.
-Manage download task by url and be notified of status and their progress.
+Manage download tasks by url and be notified of status and their progress.
 Pause, Cancel, Queue and Resume Downloads.

 This package was made as I felt like there are no download managers in flutter, specially with desktop support.